Owen-Brian-Games/Franklin-Battle-Heroes/README.md

-# Franklin-Battle-Heroes
+# Franklin Battle Heroes
-A turn based battle game about jacket warfare.
-Idea for game from Jett Cherry.
+A turn-based battle game about jacket warfare.
+Game Idea by Jett Cherry, Implemented by Owen Schmidt and Brian Moore.

 # Download
 First, download the source files as a zip, and open the files app.
 Right click, and click extract all.
 A menu will open, and click continue.
 Now, open the new folder and navigate to index.html.
 Doule click to launch it with your browser.